-Again, the ADA thanks you for introducing the Paycheck Protection Program Flexibility Act.
+Again, we thank you for introducing the Paycheck Protection Program Flexibility Act.
 We are supportive of the legislation and urge you to consider the additional flexibility we have highlighted in order to ensure that PPP loans provide the best possible support for non-profits, dental practices and all small businesses nationwide.
-If you have questions, please reach out to Megan Mortimer at mortimerm@ada.org.
+If you have questions, please reach out to Megan Mortimer from the American Dental Association at mortimerm@ada.org.